Extract Email Attachment Using AWS

 The first obvious question is — Why not use a more popular email server like Outlook?
 Why use Amazon WorkMail?

 There are readily available automation workflow tools such as Microsoft Flow or Zapier.
-For example, Zapier has a readymade automation to extract email attachments and directly send to AWS S3.
+For example, Zapier has readymade automation to extract email attachments and directly send them to AWS S3.
 The major problem with this approach (apart from the need to use a premium subscription) is that it is mandatory to input AWS Access Key ID and AWS Secret Access Key.
-This poses a security risk in sharing keys to an external service and might not be a comfortable option for many.
+This poses a security risk in sharing keys to an external service and might not be comfortable for many.

 Steps to create a dedicated email server using Amazon WorkMail

 2. Select the option to create an organization.
 Amazon WorkMail organization gives email access to a group of users in your company.
-Their new email addresses are created based on the domains you select for your organization
+Their new email addresses are created based on the domains you select for your organization.

-Create an Amazon WorkMail organization using a “free test domain”
+Create an Amazon WorkMail organization using a “free test domain”.

 Steps to create dedicated email address to receive incoming emails from legacy systems or applications

-1. Navigate to Amazon WorkMail and select the newly created organization — ‘aws-automation’
+1. Navigate to Amazon WorkMail and select the newly created organization — ‘aws-automation.’

 2. Select the option to create a user.
-Follow the prompts and create a usercalled ‘emp-training-info’.
-Given that the name of the organization that we previously entered is ‘aws-automation’ and we are using a test email domain; the email address will be created as ‘demo@pnpl.awsapps.com’ (See below for reference)
+Follow the prompts and create a user called ‘emp-training-info.’
+Given that the name of the organization that we previously entered is ‘aws-automation,’ and we are using a test email domain, the email address will be created as ‘demo@pnpl.awsapps.com’ (See below for reference).

-Configure a user against the new email domain
+Configure a user against the new email domain.

-If a different email domain was used while creating an organization say — ‘myorganization.com’ (provided Route 53 entries are correctly configured), then email address in this case could be demo@myorganization.com
+If a different email domain was used while creating an organization, say — ‘myorganization.com’ (provided Route 53 entries are correctly configured), then email address in this case could be demo@myorganization.com

-# 2 — Configure Amazon SES to send a copy of incoming email in raw format to Amazon S3
+# 2 — Configure Amazon SES to send a copy of the incoming email in raw format to Amazon S3

 Given that we have created an email server using Amazon WorkMail, the in-built AWS integration creates the following two records in Amazon SES:

 • The test email domain → ‘aws-automation.aws-apps.com’ is automatically verified.
-A record can be found in Amazon SES — Domains
+A record can be found in Amazon SES — Domains.

 An active rule set called ‘INBOUND_MAIL’ is automatically created.
 A record can be found by using the action ‘View Active Rule Set’ under Amazon SES — Rule Sets